Showing posts with label African American history. Show all posts

 Miami-based attorney Ellis Rubin, on behalf of United Stand for America, Inc., filed a petition against busing in the court.
 The group, which was also headed by Rubin, contended that a recently adopted state law prohibited expenditures of state or county funds for desegregation purposes.

-Based on that reasoning, a judge granted temporary injunction to prevent busing.
+Based on that reasoning, a judge granted a temporary injunction to prevent busing.
 Eventually, Broward County received a $1.7 million federal grant to help pay for the school buses but lost that temporarily for noncompliance to federal requirements.

 William Drainer, acting superintendent of Broward Schools in 1970, fully endorsed the transfer of 500 teachers and 3,000 students.
 Though his pilot program four years prior underscored a teacher was a teacher, it did not take into account politicians.